Planning to visit Phuket soon and want to make the best out of your time here? You are going to need at least 7 days to really do this island justice.

 What I often do at Phuket Sunday Walking Street is walk up and down the street, grab whatever I want to try as I go, and then find a nice, quiet place to sit at the Golden Dragon Monument.
 The Golden Dragon Monument is in a small park, and you can easily find a nice, quiet place to sit and enjoy your food at your own leisure.

-Want to see more of Southern Thailand?
-Check out:10 Best Places to Visit in Southern Thailand
+10 Best Places to Visit in Southern Thailand10 Best Places to Visit in Southern Thailand

 More Phuket Activities